islandjoe/firaes-retina/README.md

 This is a modification of the best coding font out there: [Fira Code](https://github.com/tonsky/FiraCode).

-However, I want font ligatures that are especially geared towards ES6 and ReactJS codes, thus this project.
+But I want font ligatures that are especially geared towards ES6 and ReactJS codes, thus this project.

 #### Modified ligatures thus far: